Test in a live environment

 While iText7 offers fine-grained control over the PDF generation process, it may require additional effort when dealing with images with complex HTML layouts and fonts with intricate CSS styling.

-IronPDF, in contrast, is a dedicated C# library designed specifically for PDF generation and for HTML page to PDF format conversion.
+Explore IronPDF's capabilities as a dedicated C# library designed specifically for PDF generation and for HTML page to PDF format conversion.
 It focuses on simplifying the process of converting HTML content with CSS into PDF files, making it an excellent choice for straightforward and HTML to PDF tasks.

 IronPDF's approach is ideal for scenarios where you require hassle-free conversion without encountering the complexities of PDF document construction.
-It simplifies the process for developers and allows for rapid implementation of new document with page breaks.
+It simplifies the process for developers and allows for rapid implementation of new documents with page breaks.

 Before we dive into the details of the comparison, let's briefly discuss how to set up these libraries in your C# project.